ralhei/pyRserve/doc/intro.rst

 -------------------

 Make sure that Numpy is installed (version 1.4.x or higher).
-Actually ``easy_install pyRserve`` should install numpy if it is missing.

 Then from your unix/windows command line run::

-    easy_install pyRserve
+    pip pyRserve

-or download the tar.gz or zip package.
-After unpacking run ``python setup.py install`` from your command line.
+For manual installation download the tar.gz or zip package.
+After unpacking, ``cd`` into the pyRserve directory and run ``python setup.py install`` from the command line.

-Actually ``easy_install pyRserve`` should install numpy if it is missing.
-If it fails please use ``pip`` instead.
+Actually ``pip pyRserve`` should install numpy if it is missing.

 Source Code repository